galcohavy10/uStockPublic/README.md

 ### Note for Dec 2023: All uStock development has paused.
-Financial feasibility of product was questionable and product was unsuitable for target market.
+Investor and CEO agreed: financial feasibility of product was questionable and product was unsuitable for target market.
 Am now researching new ideas and finding cofounders.
 #### note: the publised products are in uStock-V2-AI.
 I am in the process of securing these files before upload.